-VR-TOUR AND RECONSTRUCTION OF THE SLONIM GREAT SYNAGOGUE
+VR-RECONSTRUCTION OF THE SLONIM GREAT SYNAGOGUE

 Multimedia exhibition Belarus Shtetl